Botond24/Code_Like_A_Bosch/Obsidian/Feasibility.md

-by desinging the device we consider the amoun of the left space and we wok with that
+by desinging the device we consider the amount of the left space and we wok with that